Sorry, your browser is out-of-date!

 11 ways to reduce your environmental impact this Christmas

-From e-cards to solar lights, there’s plenty you can do to lessen the load on the environment this festive season.
+From e-cards to solar lights, there’s plenty you can do to go green for the environment this festive season.

-Christmas is a time when a majority of us consume everything in excess.
+Christmas is a time when most of us consume everything in excess.
 There’s an abundance of food, drink, gifts and get-togethers with lots of leftovers.
 But it’s important to stop and think of the impact on the environment.

 Here are some simple tips to help you reduce your carbon footprint this silly season: